Bampton Charter Fair

 The street market will run along Brook Street as usual while the local producers’ stalls will be based in the Riverside Hall car park.
 As in previous years, the ever-popular Craft Fair will be held in the church.
 The Exeter Authors Association has also agreed to do a number of readings and Q & A sessions in the Community Hall.

 For the younger attendees, there will be a Kids Zone at the Riverside Hall.
 Attractions will include a Punch & Judy show, OzzyD the magician, pottery painting for children, Bubble Fairie, face painting and a bouncy castle.

 New this year will be a Busking Stage where you can come and show off your talents!
 Info here.

 Rowlands Fun Fair will also be in town at the Station Road car park.
 In addition, street entertainers will be around and the Mummers will be putting on a number of performances during the day.

 STREET MARKET, Crafts, Local Produce, and Trad Skills APPLICATION FORMS now updated.

 Bampton Fair existed even before King Henry III granted it a Royal Charter in 1258 and it is always held on the last Thursday of October.
 It is one of the oldest surviving Charter Fairs in the country.

 For centuries, the fair mainly sold sheep and cattle and was the largest sheep fair in the South West of England.
 During the 1880's to the 1980's it evolved to become the famous Bampton Pony Fair trading in Exmoor ponies.

 Today this traditional Devon fair continues to attract local producers of foods and livestock, crafts and traditional skills from Exmoor and its surrounding villages.
-The streets, church, pubs and venues of Bampton are filled to over flowing with around 100 stalls, street entertainments and live music including craft workshops, demonstrations, and a funfair.
+The streets, church, pubs and venues of Bampton are filled to over flowing with market stalls, street entertainments and live music including craft workshops, demonstrations, and a funfair.